Lyons, Northern Territory

 Lyons is a northern suburb of the city of Darwin, Northern Territory, Australia.
+It is the traditional lands and waterways of the Larrakia people.

 Present day

 Prior to gazettal on 7 July 2004, the area comprising Lyons was part of the suburb of Lee Point, Northern Territory.
-Lyons is a new suburb with new estates being built to the west.

 History

 Lyons is named in commemoration of Tommy Imabulg Lyons, a traditional owner (Greater Darwin Area) and senior man for the Danggalaba clan of the Larrakia people, who was a member of the "Black Watch" and worked as a police tracker.
-Tommy lived most of his life on the Cox Peninsula, Dum in Mirrie and Indian Islands in Bynoe Harbour.
+Tommy lived most of his life on the Cox Peninsula, Dum In Mirrie Island and Indian Islands in Bynoe Harbour.
 He died in 1978.